 Below are the EB faculty members having general administrative duties that pertain to undergraduate programs, along with a brief description of their duties.
 Following that is a table listing all faculty members who advise and teach in the EB undergraduate program, their office locations, and contact information.
-More information about each of our faculty can be found at the EB web page: https://www.esf.edu/efb/directory/.
+More information about each of our faculty can be found at the EB web page.

-Interim Chair: Dr. Stephen Teale - The leader of faculty, administrative and technical staff, and head of both undergraduate and graduate programs in EB.
+Department Chair: Dr. Stephen Teale - the leader of faculty, administrative and technical staff, and head of both undergraduate and graduate programs in EB.

-Undergraduate Curriculum Director: Dr. Gregory McGee - contact regarding general questions about EB undergraduate programs, requirements, degree certification, and petitions.
+Undergraduate Curriculum Director: TBD - contact regarding general questions about EB undergraduate programs, requirements, degree certification, and petitions.